jhermo1229/NodeJsMongoDB/README.md

 # NodeJS_MongoDB_Postman

-Simple connection of NodeJS to MongoDB databsase
+Simple connection of NodeJS to MongoDB database

 Can be tested using POSTMAN - http://localhost/api/post/read.php